Life in the Slow Lane

 Disclosures:

-I received a copy of this book from the author in exchange for an honest review and nothing more.
+I received a copy of this book from the author for an honest review and nothing more.
 Opinions expressed here are solely mine.

 For policies regarding affiliate links, please click here.